 Elysian Charter School's student population of 290 students has stayed relatively flat over five school years.

-The teacher population of 25 teachers has grown by 8% over five school years.
+The teacher population of 25 teachers has stayed relatively flat over five school years.

-Elysian Charter School is ranked within the top 20% of all 2,239 schools in New Jersey (based off of combined math and reading proficiency testing data) for the 2017-18 school year.
+Elysian Charter School is ranked within the top 30% of all 2,221 schools in New Jersey (based off of combined math and reading proficiency testing data) for the 2018-19 school year.

 The diversity score of Elysian Charter School is 0.53, which is less than the diversity score at state average of 0.70.
 The school's diversity has stayed relatively flat over five school years.

 Definition of Terms 2017-2018 School Year Data

 Overall Testing Rank